Undistraction/gatsby-plugin-node-fields/README.md

 yarn add gatsby-plugin-node-fields
 ```

+### Plugin vs Function

 You can use `gatsby-plugin-node-fields` either as a standard Gatsby plugin, or you can use it as standalone function.
+Both will perform the same task, but you might prefer to keep node manipulation in your `gatsby-config.js` file instead of via a plugin defined in your `gatsby-config.js`.

-### Plugin
+#### Plugin

 If you want to use it as a plugin, add it as the last plugin.
 You can place it anywhere, but bear in mind that it will only see changes made by plugins that come before it.
 Unless you have a good reason not to, place it last.